 Alcohol and Weight

 One of the biggest problems alcohol causes is weight gain.
 Alcohol, especially beer and mixed drinks, contain more calories than people believe.
 This is especially true for binge drinkers who can consume hundreds of calories in a few minutes.
 Those with an alcohol addiction may gain weight during the course of their addictions, especially if their drinking paired with eating out.
 Nutrition counseling can help a person get back down to a healthy weight and learn to maintain that weight during recovery.

 Nutrition Counseling and Recovery

 During treatment, your diet can have a significant impact on your body’s ability to handle withdrawal from drugs and alcohol.
 Proper nutrition also helps you perform basic functions throughout the day and get sufficient sleep at night.
-A properly balanced diet, which we believe to include 45 percent carbs, 30 percent fat and 25 percent protein, will stabilize your blood sugar to prevent those emotional falls and substance cravings.
+A properly balanced diet, which we believe to include 45% carbs, 30% fat and 25% protein, will stabilize your blood sugar to prevent those emotional falls and substance cravings.
 Avoidance of artificial foods is also good for your liver, which has likely taken a beating from your substance abuse.

 Not only will our Houston drug rehab teach you how to balance the nutrients in your diet during addiction treatment, you’ll also learn how to make meals that follow these guidelines.
 You’ll discover foods that you enjoy and find new ways to pair them that can help you enjoy eating and cooking.
 More importantly, you may even find that cooking is an enjoyable hobby.
 Finding a hobby you love is an important part of recovery, since it helps you keep your mind off your cravings and gives you something else to fill your time.
 A productive hobby, like focusing on nutrition in recovery, is even better.

 How Nutrition in Recovery Fits Into The Puzzle